Repeals the protest-free buffer zone around reproductive health facilities.

 - Information related to national defense or non-military information released with the intent to damage national security - Schenck v.
 United States (1919)

-New Hampshire acted to further protect free speech with an amendment to Article 22 of the NH State Constitution, passed in 1968:
+New Hampshire acted to further protect free speech with an amendment to Article 22 of the New Hampshire Constitution, passed in 1968:

 "Free speech and liberty of the press are essential to the security of freedom in a state: They ought, therefore, to be inviolably preserved."